silverton-io/buz-docs/docs/introduction/what-is-buz.md

 # Quickstart

 :::tip Quickstart
-To rapidly bootstrap a streaming stack using Buz, [Redpanda](https://github.com/redpanda-data/), the [Redpanda Console](https://github.com/redpanda-data/console), and [Materialize](https://github.com/MaterializeInc/materialize) please see the [Quickstart](/examples/quickstart).
+To rapidly bootstrap a streaming stack using Buz, [Redpanda](https://github.com/redpanda-data/) and the [Redpanda Console](https://github.com/redpanda-data/console) please see the [Quickstart](/examples/quickstart).
 :::